prem-k-r/WhatsAppCleaner/README.md

 ## Why?

 Hi, I have been developing open-source native Android products for a while now.
-So, if you are like me and my fellow 3 billion people, you use WhatsApp!
-Have you ever wondered how much of your storage WhatsApp takes?
-Well, maybe you are a user who cleans WhatsApp files regularly from storage.
-WhatsApp Cleaner is an easier way to do this.
-I had the need to for such an application, but I couldn't find any *actually working* ones on the Play Store or F-Droid -- mostly limited due to Android's varying permission requirements.
+I have seen many Android devices with storage running out; most of the time all they needed were to clean-up the storage consumed by WhatsApp.
+I had searched for an application for the same, but I couldn't find any actually working ones on Google Play nor FDroid, but none seemed to work fine, mostly limited due to Android's varying permission requirements for different versions.
 And I decided to build one! :)

 <!--
 ## Contribute to the project